Greening Through Trade: How American Trade Policy Is Linked to Environmental Protection Abroad

 Her first book ("Post-treaty Politics: Secretariat Influence in Global Environmental Governance," MIT Press 2014) received the 2016 Harold and Margaret Sprout Award for best book in international environmental affairs from the International Studies Association.
 The book examines the role of international bureaucracies in managing the politics of overlapping international regimes in the areas of biodiversity, climate change and international trade.
 Her second book (with Simon Nicholson), "New Earth Politics: Essays from the Anthropocene" (MIT Press 2016) engages leading scholars in a discussion over the role of global environmental politics in the age of the Anthropocene.
-She is currently working on a third book, "Trading the Environment," which examines the role of preferential trade agreements in influencing environmental politics abroad and was a finalist for the 2021 Canadian Political Science Association's Prize in International Relations.
+Her new book, "Greening through Trade" (MIT 2020) examines the role of US preferential trade agreements in influencing environmental politics abroad and was a finalist for the 2021 Canadian Political Science Association's Prize in International Relations.
 She is also the co-author of a textbook entitled, "Global Environmental Politics: Understanding the Governance of the Earth" (Oxford University Press, 2020).
 She has two additional edited collections forthcoming: "Trajectories in Environmental Politics" (Routledge) and "Teaching Environmental Politics and Justice" (Edward Elgar).

 PhD, Environmental Science, Policy and Management U.C.
 Berkeley

 MS, Environmental Studies

 Jinnah, Sikina, Simon Nicholson and David Morrow.
 (2021) “Splitting Geoengineering Governance: How Problem Structure Shapes Institutional Design” Global Policy.
 12(S1):8-19.